sofiaheaps/sofiaheaps/README.md

 - 🌱 Actively expanding my expertise in **Blue Team** operations.

-- 📄 Recently graduated from The Bridge Digital Talent Accelerator's Full Cybersecurity Bootcamp, transitioning from a resort representative to a well-versed cybersecurity analyst.
+- 📄 Recently graduated from The Bridge Digital Talent Accelerator's Cybersecurity Bootcamp, transitioning from a resort representative to a well-versed cybersecurity analyst.

 - ✉️ Don't hesitate to reach out at sofiaheaps05@gmail.com.